simon-hrabec/Algolab-2020/README.md

 - Split and List - [W05/Asterix the Gaul](https://github.com/simon-hrabec/Algolab2020/tree/main/Week%2005%20-%20Asterix%20the%20Gaul)
 - Union-Find - [W11/Hand](https://github.com/simon-hrabec/Algolab2020/tree/main/Week%2011%20-%20Hand)
 ## Code snippets
-One of the most annoying thing about ALGOLAB (after thinking hard ^^) is to always copy paste the right definitions for boost graphs, CGAL LP or flow edge adder.
+One of the most annoying thing about ALGOLAB (after the hard thinking ^^) is to always copy paste the right definitions for boost graphs, CGAL LP or flow edge adder.
 For this reason I put together a small set of useful snippets that should cover all your basic needs.
-No more reading throu lectures to find the code, searching through all the code examples again or copy pasting from old problems.
-Here everything is at one place.
+It shoud prevent you from always searching the lecture notes or code examples for the relevant lines or going to the CGAL docs for basic syntax.
+You should find it here at one place.
+Some of the snippets are in fact the code from lectures or code examples (modified to some extent), some are written from scratch.
+The all attributions are listed in the code snippet descriptions.
 - [Linear programming](https://github.com/simon-hrabec/Algolab2020/tree/main/code%20snippets#Linear-programming)
 - [Main function - N cases](https://github.com/simon-hrabec/Algolab2020/tree/main/code%20snippets#Main-function---N-cases)
 - [Main function - 0 terminated](https://github.com/simon-hrabec/Algolab2020/tree/main/code%20snippets#Main-function---0-terminated)